Raul Daza

-Raul Daza (born May 2, 1935) is a Filipino lawyer, certified public accountant, and politician, who served in the House of Representatives of the Philippines for 20 years as Representative of the 1st District of Northern Samar (1987–1998; 2010–2013 and 2016–2019).
+Raul Aguila Daza (born May 2, 1935) is a Filipino lawyer, certified public accountant, and politician, who served in the House of Representatives of the Philippines for 20 years as Representative of the 1st District of Northern Samar (1987–1998; 2010–2013 and 2016–2019).
 Although he could still seek another term under the term-limit provisions of the Constitution, at 86 he chose not to stand for re-election in the 2019 national elections.
 He was also a three-term governor of the same province from 2001 to 2010; the Representative of the Lone District of Northern Samar from 1969 until the declaration of martial law in 1972.

 Education and professional career

 Daza attended public elementary and secondary schools in Quezon City, Philippines.

 He graduated cum laude with a Bachelor of Laws from the University of the Philippines College of Law in 1957 and was inducted as a member of Phi Kappa Phi International Honor Society (Philippine chapter) in the same year.

 He placed 11th in the 1957 bar examinations and is a lifetime member of the Integrated Bar of the Philippines.

 He later graduated cum laude from the University of the East with an MBA degree in 1961.

 Having passed the 1968 Philippine CPA examinations, he is a sustaining life member of the Philippine Institute of Certified Public Accountants (PICPA).

 Hurdling the 1974 California attorneys examination, he has been a member of the State Bar of California since that year.

 In 1974, he also passed the California CPA examination.
 He is a former member of the California Society of Certified Public Accountants.

 He is the first Filipino to pass both the California attorneys and the California-certified public accountants examinations without formal education in the United States.

 Before entering politics in 1967, he engaged in private law practice in the Philippines.

 After joining the State Bar of California in 1974, he practiced law in Los Angeles County until 1985, when he returned to the Philippines from self-exile in the United States.